xtanaa001/Xiaoqi-Homepage/content/_index.md

 I am a Postdoctoral Fellow at [University of Toronto](https://utoronto.ca), working with Prof. [Alberto Leon-Garcia](https://www.ece.utoronto.ca/people/leon-garcia-a/).
 Prior to my current position, I received my Ph.D. from [HKUST](https://hkust.edu.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 At HKUST, I was affiliated with the [C2E Group](http://c2e.ece.ust.hk/main/).
 During my Ph.D., I was hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/) as a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 My research strives to navigate fundamental relationships between algorithms, incentives, and performance in the design and management of networked systems, using  tools from optimization, economics, artificial intelligence (e.g., multi-agent systems), and machine learning.
 In particular, my recent research focuses primarily on online optimization and online learning, and the interplay between online algorithms and mechanism design.
 On the practical side, I am passionate about applying these techniques to address key societal challenges (e.g., energy sustainability) in a variety of application areas, including cloud computing, energy-efficient networking, Internet of Things, smart grid, and electric vehicle networks.
-Click [here](/publications_year) to check out my publications for more details.
+Click [here](/publications_year) for more details.

 [comment]: # (For more details, see my publications [by type](/publications_type) or [by year](/publications_year).
 Here is my [resume](/resume) Click [here](/publications_year) for more details.
 I study the interplay between <span style="color:#00204e">online algorithms</span>, <span style="color:#00204e">mechanism design</span>, and <span style="color:#00204e">stochastic models</span>, and focus on developing new theory and methodologies that can gain insights into fundamental performance limits of existing systems and key design trade-offs in new systems.)